JistoInc/examples/image-creation/chef-httpd/README.md

 # Chef-configured HTTP server (Apache)

-This example uses Chef to set up and configure an HTTP server that runs on port 80.
+This example uses Chef to set up and configure an HTTP server (Apache) that runs on port 80.

 There are a number of files in the *cookbooks* directory of the image:
 * A directory for each Chef cookbook